 In addition to an interview, we ask adults to give biological samples.
 These samples are critical to the success of the study.
 We need samples from both tobacco users and non-users.

-For this part of the study, we’d like you to give us threekinds of biological samples:
+For this part of the study, we’d like you to give us two kinds of biological samples:

 Urine and

-Cells from inside your mouth (cheek cells), and

 Blood (taken with sterile equipment by medically trained and certified health professionals).

 This pamphlet tells you more about why we want these samples, explains what you need to do, discusses the risks and benefits of giving samples, and describes what you get for participating.
 After you’ve read this pamphlet or someone has read it to you, we will ask you to sign a form saying you agree to give samples.